-12 If the Texas A&M Public Policy and Research Institute (PPRI) database shared by all Texas innocence projects indicates that another project has sent the inmate a questionnaire but has not yet moved the case to investigation, UHIP will also send the inmate a questionnaire.
+If the Texas A&M Public Policy and Research Institute (PPRI) database shared by all Texas innocence projects indicates that another project has sent the inmate a questionnaire but has not yet moved the case to investigation, UHIP will also send the inmate a questionnaire.
 This is because each project has different intake/screening times, depending on capacity.
-Once UHIP receives the completed questionnaire, it again
+Once UHIP receives the completed

 UHIP investigates cases involving DNA evidence, as well as cases where there is no DNA evidence.
 UHIP also accepts cases where an inmate has pled guilty/nolo contendere.
-However in these cases, an inmate's innocence claim generally must contain physical evidence, a victim recantation, or evidence of widespread problems13 in order to proceed to litigation.
-When it passed legislation that permitted post-conviction DNA testing of physical evidence in cases where the defendant had previously pled guilty,14 the Texas Legislature apparently considered the fact that approximately five percent of DNA exoneration cases contained a guilty plea.15 Texas law implicitly acknowledges that someone who has pled guilty may, in fact, be innocent of the crime for which he was convicted.16 Nonetheless, in cases that do not contain DNA evidence, District Attorney's offices and courts generally argue that a guilty plea contains a defendant's acknowledgment of having committed the crime, and that this "confession" is sufficient to sustain a conviction.
-This completely ignores the fact that 95% of all felony convictions occur pursuant to a guilty plea; and that eighteen percent of all exonerees pled guilty to crimes they did not commit.17
+However in these cases, an inmate's innocence claim generally must contain physical evidence, a victim recantation, or evidence of widespread problems in order to proceed to litigation.
+When considering DNA evidence, the Texas Legislature has apparently taken into account the fact that approximately 5% of the cases in which a defendant's wrongful conviction was overturned based on DNA evidence contained a guilty plea.
+Texas statute implicitly acknowledges that someone who has pled guilty may, in fact, be innocent of the crime for which he was convicted.
+Nonetheless, in cases that do not contain DNA evidence, courts generally argue that a guilty plea contains a defendant's acknowledgment of having committed the crime.
+This completely ignores the facts that 95% of all felony convictions occur pursuant to a guilty plea and eighteen percent of all exonerees pled guilty to crimes they did not commit.

 Innocence projects generally receive requests for assistance in three ways.
 In the great majority of cases, inmates and their agents (e.g. - friends or family) call or write UHIP and state that they were wrongfully convicted and are actually innocent.
 The second method is a case referral from defense attorneys.
-These referred cases are often ones where a defense attorney lost the case at trial, but believe in their client's actual innocence.
-The trial attorney wants someone to continue working towards their client's exoneration, but does not have the time/financial resources/appellate experience/etc. to work on the case themself.
+These referred cases are often ones where a defense attorney lost the case at trial but believe in their client's actual innocence.
+The trial attorney wants someone to continue working towards their client's exoneration but does not have the time/financial resources/appellate experience/etc. to work on the case themself.
 With referred cases, an attorney asks UHIP either to take over a case in its entirety or to consult/assist with the attorney's ongoing effort to further the client's actual innocence claim.
 In the third method, projects are made aware of forensic issues and work on cases being spearheaded by other organizations.

 The acceptance of DNA as evidentiary proof has led to a dwindling number of exonerations based on DNA testing.
-Texas law already provides a mechanism by which inmates can request post-conviction DNA testing under certain circumstances.18 Consequently, the consults the PPRI database and proceeds accordingly.
-See page 8 of this report, infra, for additional information pertaining to UHIP's methods to avoid duplication.
+Texas law already provides a mechanism by which inmates can request post-conviction DNA testing under certain circumstances.
+Consequently, the questionnaire, it again consults the PPRI database and proceeds accordingly.
+See pages 6-7 of this report, infra for additional information pertaining to UHIP's methods to avoid duplication.